 Elizabeth (Liz) Rosenblum, Assistant Director (firstname.lastname@example.org, 212-650-4056), oversees daily office operations.
 Liz served as WRJ's Manager of Development and Special Projects (2012-2017).
 After stints as the Director of Adult Life at the Rockland JCC and Development Director at Ben Porat Yosef Day School, she found that she just could not stay away from her WRJ sisters'.
 Liz belongs to Temple Beth Shalom in New City, NY, where she lives with her husband, Greg, sons Charlie and Henry, and dog, Dexter.

 Administration & Operations

 Joshua Freedman, Administrative Assistant (firstname.lastname@example.org.
 212.650.4095) holds a bachelor's degree in Communication Studies from Montclair State University and a master's degree in Publishing from Pace University.
 He is an avid enthusiast of reading, Broadway shows, and games of all varieties.

 Rena Crawford, Engagement Associate (firstname.lastname@example.org, 212-650-4060) - is responsible for expanding WRJ’s commitment to improving and repairing our world.
 She holds relationships with coalitions, stakeholders, and WRJ members involved on the local and state level; helps advance WRJ’s high priority issues through a variety of actions; and represents WRJ in the larger field of social justice.
 Rena holds a Masters of Arts in Jewish Nonprofit Management with HUC’s Zelikow School.
-She and her fiancé live in Vermont, where she loves frequenting farmers markets, eating local delicacies like cheese and maple syrup, reading new fiction releases, doing yoga, and trying out new recipes.
+She and her husband live in Vermont, where she loves frequenting farmers markets, eating local delicacies like cheese and maple syrup, reading new fiction releases, doing yoga, and trying out new recipes.

 Gracie Cohen (she/her), Marketing & Communications Associate (firstname.lastname@example.org, 212-650-4059) Gracie Cohen is the Marketing and Communications Associate at WRJ.
 Previously, she served in various programmatic and administrative roles in non-profits and government contractors throughout DC.
 Prior to WRJ, she facilitated technical trainings in affordable housing as a Project Coordinator at FirstPic.
 Gracie is passionate about Jewish communal service, as well.
 At B’nai B’rith International, Center for Senior Services, she supported program development, edited the quarterly newsletter, and managed the department website as the Senior Program Associate.
 Gracie lives in Washington, DC, and holds a BA in English Literature from Seattle University and a BA in Speech and Hearing Sciences from Portland State University.